Eccenux/wikiploy-rollout-example/README.md

 Note that before running `wikiploy.mjs`, you will have to set up your bot password and bot.config (see *Preparing deployment* below).

-### Create gadget from this repo
+### Create a gadget from this repository

-To create your own gadget from this repo:
+To create your own gadget from this repository:

-1. Do *Quick steps* first.
+1. Follow the *Quick steps* first.
-2. Remove: `README.md`, `dist/*`, `Imdb.js` and `Imdb.test.js`.
+2. Remove the following files: `README.md`, `dist/*`, `Imdb.js`, and `Imdb.test.js`.
-3. Create a new git repo and commit initial files.
+3. Create a new Git repository and commit the initial files.
 4. Fix names:
    - Replace `yourGadgetName` with your actual gadget name.
-	- Replace `wikiploy-rollout-example` with lowercase version of your gadget name.
+   - Replace `wikiploy-rollout-example` with the lowercase version of your gadget name.
-	- Make sure `addConfig` works on the `site` you will be deplying to.
+   - Ensure `addConfig` works on the `site` you will be deploying to.
-5. Commit changes.
+5. Commit the changes.
 6. [Use wiki2git to download scripts](https://github.com/Eccenux/Wikiploy/blob/main/README.building%20your%20project.md#appendix-wiki2git).

 You could also start with wiki2git and then add files from `wikiploy-rollout-example`.
-It doesn't reallly matter.
-When you push changes to Github the changes will be sorted by date anyway.
+It doesn't really matter.
+When you push changes to GitHub, the changes will be sorted by date anyway.

 ## Preparing deployment